 Prevent dental problems

-Almost all dental problems can be prevented by the use of sufficient oral hygiene.
-In order to look after your teeth as well as possible, we advise regular visits to a dental hygienist.
+Almost all dental problems can be prevented by using sufficient oral hygiene.
+To look after your teeth as well as possible, we advise regular visits to a dental hygienist.
 In our modern practices on the Keizersgracht and the Lassusstraat, you can make an appointment with a dental hygienist.
 A referral from a dentist isn’t required.
 Simply make an appointment.
 Call 020 47 13 137.

-The prevention of problems with your teeth is one of the most important tasks of our team of dentists, dental hygienists and prevention assistants.
+Preventing problems with your teeth is one of the most important tasks of our dentists, dental hygienists and prevention assistants.
 Nearly all dental problems can be prevented with the help of good dental hygiene.

-In order to prevent dental problems and keep your teeth as clean as possible, we advise that you have a twice-yearly combined appointment with a dentist and an oral hygienist.
-The Dentists will check if there are any problems with your teeth and the dental hygienist will clean your teeth and gums.
-After the cleaning, our dental hygienists will give advice on how you can best look after your teeth.
+To prevent dental problems and keep your teeth as clean as possible, we advise that you have a twice-yearly combined appointment with a dentist and an oral hygienist.
+The Dentist will check if there are any problems with your teeth, and the dental hygienist will clean your teeth and gums.
+After the cleaning, our dental hygienists will advise on how to best look after your teeth.

-A big advantage of Lassus is that we offer every under one roof: Dental hygienists, orthodontists, and of course dentists.
-My children also now go to Lassus and even though I believe that they won’t leave Amsterdam so quickly, that even if they do move somewhere else then I hope that they’ll continue to visit Lassus from their new place of residence.
+A significant advantage of Lassus is that we offer every under one roof: Dental hygienists, orthodontists, and of course, dentists.
+My children also now go to Lassus, and even though I believe that they won’t leave Amsterdam so quickly, even if they move elsewhere, I hope they’ll continue to visit Lassus from their new place of residence.

 When should I visit a dental hygienist?